Apprenticeships at Vets4Pets

 We also offer apprenticeship opportunities across our Support Office in various business functions such as Finance, People, IT and Marketing.

 Throughout their journeys with us, our apprenticeship colleagues are supported by a clinical coach whilst also attending college one-day-per-week.
-Some of our colleagues are studying at The Dick White Academy, which is part of our Group and provides first-class training for careers in animal care.

 Working with animals can be tough, and there are long hours involved, but ultimately, it can be one of the most rewarding careers as you not only get to help animals but also pet care customers.

 Within our Support Office and Vets4Pets practices, we offer a number of apprenticeships that cover everything from Customer Service to I.T.
 We even have a Trainee Solicitor apprenticeship colleague.

 We don't have a set time during the year when we recruit apprentices...so, if you're interested in starting an exciting career with us, please keep checking our Vacancies page for opportunities.